OHWR/ohwr.org/src/hugo/content/submit-project/index.md

 * The URL of the project's git repository.
 * The name and email address of the project maintainer.
 * A list of tags (optional).
-* A list of parent projects (optional).
-* A list of projects your project is compatible with (optional).
+* A list of projects that are compatible with your project (optional).

 Our team will review your submission and add your project to the OHWR website.